-Spain’s third largest city is a magnificent place capable of rivalling the spotlight of the likes of Madrid and Barcelona.
-Valencia is a wonderful city with thriving cultural, eating and nightlife scenes.
+Spain’s third-largest city is a magnificent place capable of rivalling the spotlight of the likes of Madrid and Barcelona.
+Valencia is a wonderful city with thriving cultural, eating, and nightlife scenes.
 Its great weather almost all year round makes it comfortable to visit even during the winter.

-Two decades of bold development has given Valencia some of the most striking architecture in the country, adding to the wealth of elegant art nouveau buildings that decorate the streets, as well as Gothic and Renaissance monuments.
+Two decades of bold development have given Valencia some of the most striking architecture in the country, adding to the wealth of elegant art nouveau buildings that decorate the streets, as well as Gothic and Renaissance monuments.
 The strikingly futuristic buildings of the Ciudad de las Artes y las Ciencias, designed by local architect and engineer Santiago Calatrava, are perhaps the highlight of such an amazing cityscape.

-If you make it all the way to Valencia then you must indulge yourself in what we promise will become an unforgettable culinary experience.
-Paella, perhaps one of Spain’s most internationally recognised dishes was born in Valencia and the locals have only continued to master and improve a dish that was already perfect.
+If you make it all the way to Valencia, then you must indulge yourself in what we promise will become an unforgettable culinary experience.
+Paella, perhaps one of Spain’s most internationally recognised dishes, was born in Valencia, and the locals have only continued to master and improve a dish that was already perfect.

 So whether you are a sports enthusiast looking to enjoy the MotoGP season finale, or into arts, culture, fantastic architecture and great food, don’t miss the opportunity to visit Valencia in November with us at Lugarex!